Parashah: Ketuvim

-Parashot in Ketuvim are listed here according to the Aleppo Codex, with variants from other Masoretic traditions noted at the end of each book's section.
+parshiot in Ketuvim are listed here according to the Aleppo Codex, with variants from other Masoretic traditions noted at the end of each book's section.
 The books of Ketuvim are presented in the order they appear in most printed Hebrew bibles.
 In Tiberian and early Sephardic Masoretic codices (such as the Aleppo Codex) the order is as follows: Chronicles, Psalms, Job, Proverbs, Ruth, Song of Songs, Ecclesiastes, Lamentations, Esther, Daniel, Ezra–Nehemiah.

 The Aleppo Codex is largely intact until the word ציון ("Zion") in Song of Songs 3:11.
 It is missing the rest of Song of Songs, as well as the final books of Ketuvim in their entirety: Ecclesiastes, Lamentations, Esther, Daniel and Ezra–Nehemiah.
 It is also missing two folios which included about 10 psalms (15:1–25:1).
-Parashot listed here from its missing parts are according to the notes taken by Joshua Kimhi, who recorded the parashot of the Aleppo Codex for Rabbi Shalom Shachna Yellin in the nineteenth century.
+Parshiot listed here from its missing parts are according to the notes taken by Joshua Kimhi, who recorded the parshiot of the Aleppo Codex for Rabbi Shalom Shachna Yellin in the nineteenth century.
 These are indicated by an asterisk.
 For some of the books that are largely or completely missing, charts have been provided below to allow for easy comparison of the parallel data found in the Masoretic manuscripts.